ForlornU/ProjectileLaunchSolver/README.md

 ![Screenshot](https://github.com/ForlornU/Images/blob/5733611600465fb97d9d2ad37690bb1352e48202/Thumbnail1.png)
 ![Screenshot](https://github.com/ForlornU/Images/blob/5733611600465fb97d9d2ad37690bb1352e48202/Thumbnail2.png)

-This Unity project is kind of an archery/projectile simulation that showcases different targeting methods game developers in the Unity3d engine.
+This Unity project is kind of an archery/projectile simulation that showcases different targeting methods in the Unity3d engine.
 It offers three distinct targeting scripts

 ## Targeting Scripts
 ### 1. Simple Targeting

 The `Simple Targeting` script represents the most basic targeting approach.
-It allows you to fire a simple arrow directly toward the target.
+It allows you to fire a projectile directly toward the target.
 This script works for scenarios where the target remains stationary and no prediction is required or you just want a very basic targeting approach.
 - Very basic
 - Direct aiming at the target.
 - Suitable for stationary targets.